Which Greek islands can you visit without quarantine?

 By Mark Hodson, Sunday Times Travel Writer

-If you want a blast of sunshine in autumn 2020 or spring 2021, Greece is an excellent choice.
+If you want a blast of sunshine in spring 2021, Greece is an excellent choice.
 I visited the island of Lemnos in July 2020 and after a quick test at the airport on arrival (which proved negative) I enjoyed a wonderful week of sunshine and uncrowded beaches.

 Greece is one of many European countries that have managed Covid-19 remarkably well, with very low numbers of cases and deaths.
 But there have been problems, including an outbreak on the island of Zante apparently related to large groups of British package holidaymakers.